Lin Biao: Chinese Civil War

 The contrast between Mao's top field commanders could hardly have been more sharp, but on the Long March they worked well together, Lin specializing in feints, masked strategy, surprises, ambushes, flank attacks, pounces from the rear, and stratagems.
 Peng met the enemy head-on in frontal assaults and fought with such fury that again and again he wiped them out.
 Peng did not believe a battle well fought unless he managed to replenish—and more than replenish—any losses by seizure of enemy guns and converting prisoners of war to new and loyal recruits to the Red Army.

 With Mao Zedong, Lin Biao shared the distinction of being one of the few Red commanders never wounded.
 Engaged on the front in more than a hundred battles, in field command for more than 10 years, exposed to every hardship that his men have known, with a reward of $100,000 on his head, he miraculously remained unhurt and in good health.

 In 1932, Lin Biao was given command of the 1st Red Army Corps, which then numbered about 20,000 rifles.
 It became the most dreaded section of the Red Army.
 Chiefly due to Lin's extraordinary talent as a tactician, it destroyed, defeated or outmanoeuvered every Government force sent against it and was never broken in battle ....

 Like many able Red commanders, Lin has never been outside China, speaks and reads no language but Chinese.
 Before the age of 30, however, he has already won recognition beyond Red circles.
 His articles in the Chinese Reds' military magazines ... have been republished, studied and criticised in Nanking (Nanjing) military journals, and also in Japan and Soviet Russia.
-(Within a year of Snow's reporting this, Lin was seriously wounded).
+Within a year of Snow's reporting, Lin was seriously wounded.
+A Red Army soldier shot him by mistake.

 Lin and Mao generally had a close personal relationship, but some accounts claim that Lin sometimes made disparaging comments about Mao in private, and that Lin's support of Mao was largely for the pursuit of power.
 After arriving in Yan'an, Lin became the principal of the newly founded Chinese People's Anti-Japanese Military and Political University.
 In 1937, Lin married one of the students there, a girl named Liu Ximin, who had earned the nickname "University Flower".